rocky-linux/documentation/docs/guides/file_sharing/nfsserver.md

 ### The `/etc/exports` file

-Resource shares are set up in the `/etc/exports` file.
+Set up resource shares with the `/etc/exports` file.
 Each line in this file corresponds to an NFS share.

 ```
 /share_name	client1(permissions) client2(permissions)